Float (parade): Tournament of Roses

 Members of Pasadena's Valley Hunt Club first staged the Tournament of Roses Parade in 1890.
 Many of the members of the Valley Hunt Club were former residents of the American East and Midwest.
 They wished to showcase their new California homes' mild winter weather.
 At a club meeting, Professor Charles F. Holder announced, "In New York, people are buried in the snow.
 Here our flowers are blooming and our oranges are about to bear.
 Let's hold a festival to tell the world about our paradise."

 And so the Club organized horse-drawn carriages covered in flowers, followed by foot races, polo matches, and a game of tug-of-war on the town lot.
 They attracted a crowd of 2000 to the event.
 Upon seeing the scores of flowers on display, the Professor decided to suggest the name "Tournament of Roses."

-Battle of Flowers

-The Battle of Flowers parade is in San Antonio, Texas is the only parade in the United States produced entirely by women, all of whom are volunteers.
-The parade is the oldest event and largest parade of Fiesta San Antonio.
-The original purpose of the parade was to honor the heroes of the Alamo.
-In keeping with this tradition, participants are asked to place a flower tribute on the lawn of the Alamo as they pass by.

 Dutch flower parades

 'Booming city', the winning float of the Zundert flower parade 2008.